chrislapidas/chrislapidas/README.md

 # Hi, I'm Chris Lapidas
-I'm a full stack web developer working with React, Angular, Node, and lots of other modern web tech.
+I'm a full stack web developer working with React, Angular, and lots of other modern web tech.